Charged Higgs Pairs at the LHC: A NLO Analysis: Conclusions

 \section{Conclusions}

 In this work we have analyzed charged Higgs-boson pair production at the LHC.
 These production modes of novel charged Higgs states in extended Higgs sectors exhibit direct access to some trilinear Higgs couplings and thus to parts of the BSM Higgs potential.
+This analysis has been performed within the 2HDM of type I.

+The results for the DY-like and VBF charged-Higgs pair production are dominated by the charged-Higgs gauge couplings, while the contribution of the charged-Higgs self interactions are subleading in general.
+Therefore, our results are quite robust in the parameter space of the 2HDM.
+The results of the gluon fusion process dominantly depend on the top- and bottom-quark Yukawa couplings.
+Note that the NLO corrections added in this work are only valid for scenarios where the top-Yukawa coupling is dominant.

-This analysis has been performed within the 2HDM of type I. Although the cross sections for these processes are small, i.e.~in the few-$fb$ down to the below-$ab$ range, it will be relevant to search for these charged-Higgs production modes.
+Although the cross sections for these processes are small, i.e.~in the few-$fb$ down to the below-$ab$ range, it will be relevant to search for these charged-Higgs production modes.
 This work improved all contributing processes to the NLO QCD level thus allowing for a refined analysis of the associated theoretical uncertainties.
 The latter were determined by combining the scale uncertainties by means of the 7-point method related to the factorization and renormalization scale choices and the PDF+$\alpha_s$ uncertainties emerging from the PDFs.
 For the final combination of the uncertainties, we adopted the NLO PDF4LHC15 PDFs and their associated error PDF sets \cite{pdf4lhc15}, since the new PDF4LHC21 sets do not provide LO and NLO PDFs \cite{pdf4lhc21}.

-The dominant charged-Higgs pair production mode is the Drell--Yan like process with photon and $Z$-boson exchange in the $s$-channel.
+The dominant charged Higgs pair production mode is the Drell--Yan like process with photon and $Z$-boson exchange in the $s$-channel.
 This process is independent of the 2HDM scenario, since only gauge couplings contribute (The bottom-Yukawa induced process $b\bar b\to H^+H^-$ is suppressed by several orders of magnitude.).
 This results in residual total theoretical uncertainties of about 4--22\% for the leading Drell--Yan-like mode, while the uncertainties of the subleading VBF and gluon-fusion amount to about 3--15\% and 25--45\%, respectively\footnote{The upper ends of the uncertainty bands emerge for large charged Higgs masses, where the PDFs contribute at large Bjorken-$x$ values.}.
 The gluon-fusion cross section is strongly suppressed for large values of $\tan\beta$ within the 2HDM of type I, thus making VBF the second largest charged-Higgs production mode. \\

 {\bf Acknowledgments} \\ The authors are indebted to T.~Biek\"{o}tter and K.~Elyaouti for helpful correspondence and to E.~Vryonidou for useful discussions about Ref.~\cite{Hespel:2014sla}.
 We are grateful to S.~Moretti for sharing his LO code for vector-boson fusion used in Ref.~\cite{moretti} at very early stages of this work that allowed to pin down the sources of discrepancies.
 The research of L.B.~and Y.Y.~is supported by the Swiss National Science Foundation (SNSF).